OrzGeeker/OrzMC/README.md

 Only support Python >=2.7, <4

 # Support Minecraft Client Version

-- 1.13
+- support all version client version

+- you should make sure the server version is the same as client version.

-This Program has been uploaded into PyPI
+- This Program has been uploaded into PyPI

 # Usage